 - Cream cheese - If you don't have block-style cream cheese, you can substitute with whipped cream cheese.
 I have tried both and they both work great.
 I haven't personally tried vegan cream cheese, but I'm told it is a delicious substitute.

-The vegan butter and cream cheese will also make these into vegan rolls.
+Vegan butter and vegan cream cheese will also make these into vegan rolls.
 Bonus!

 Variations